 In September 1999, the College was independently validated to achieve Registered Training Organisation (RTO) status.

 In January 2000, following an announcement by the Minister for Education Mr Colin Barnett, the five residential Agricultural Colleges in Western Australia formed a consortium named the Western Australian College of Agriculture.

-In 2002 the College re-registered as a under the new Australian Quality Training Framework (AQTF).
-The College is registered to deliver a range of Level II TAFE qualifications from five industry areas.
+In 2002 the College re-registered under the new Australian Quality Training Framework (AQTF).
+The College is registered to deliver a range of Certificate II and III National Training Package qualifications from five industry areas.

 The College was successful in winning the 2006 and 2009 WA Training Awards and the Australian Training Awards in both those years.